verbal-autopsy-software/website/content/authors/6_Yue/_index.md

 ---
 # Display name
-name: Eungang Peter Choi
+name: Yue Chu

 # Username (this should match the folder name)
 authors:
-- 5_peter_choi
+- 6_yue

 # Is this the primary user of the site?
 superuser: false